Kanishk-0171/Kanishk-0171/README.md

 - 👋 Hi, I’m @Kanishk-0171
 - 👀 I’m interested in FULL-STACK DEVLOPMENT
-- 🌱 I’m currently learning JAVASCRIPT
+- 🌱 I’m currently learning REACT
+- Done with HTML, CSS, TAILWIND, JAVASCRIPT
+- Have good hand on DSA using JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me? here's my email iamkanishkshaw@gmail.com